superzerg/logic-analyzer/README.md

 Guide for Logic Analyzer RPi
 ==============

-I)Exemple of output
+I)Example of output
 ==============
 ![logic states](read.png)
-Image otained durring two consecutive read instructions on a NMC9314 EEPROM memory using following command:
+Image obtained during two consecutive read instructions on a NMC9314 EEPROM memory using following command:

 	make test

 You must have installed [NMC9314 Pi](https://github.com/superzerg/NMC9314_pi) first.

-II) Dependance
+II) Dependence
 ==============
-It use the C library for Raspberry Pi (http://www.open.com.au/mikem/bcm2835/index.html)
+It use the C library for Raspberry Pi [http://www.open.com.au/mikem/bcm2835](http://www.open.com.au/mikem/bcm2835/index.html)

-III) Disclamer
+III) Disclaimer
 ===============
 This program has been made for personal use, it works for me, but I offer no warranty as this program may (unlikely) damage your raspberry pi, your memory and/or any electronic device connected.
 Use it at your own risk.